lucifer1708/hugo-portfolio/content/_index.md

 ---
 ---

-I'm **Chris Turner**, a Software Engineer.
+I'm **Sumit Dhiman**, a Linux enthuisiast and a Civl Engineering

-I love all things computer science and maths.
+student at National Institute of Technology Hamirpur.

 Have a look at some of my working [projects].